needle-mirror/com.unity.visualscripting/Documentation~/vs-script-graphs-intro.md

 ## Create a graph file

 Create a graph file to get started.
-For more information, see [Create a new graph file](vs-create-graph.md).
+For more information, refer to [Create a new graph file](vs-create-graph.md).

 ## Add and connect nodes